-Sometimes it feels like you have to jump through hoops to get a mortgage, but it’s actually due to the way mortgage affordability is calculated.
-By understanding this calculation, you can determine what steps you can take to increase your chances of mortgage approval.
+Sometimes it feels like you have to jump through hoops to get a mortgage, but it’s actually due to how mortgage affordability is calculated.
+By understanding this calculation, you can determine steps to increase your chances of mortgage approval.

-Getting a mortgage shouldn’t be complicated or hard work.
+Getting a mortgage shouldn’t be complicated or hard work but there are UK mortgage affordability rules that lenders have to adhere to.
 Our mortgage advisors have written this guide to explain mortgage affordability.
 If you have a question reach out to our fee-free mortgage advisors.

 What is mortgage affordability?